nrwl/workshop-nx-labs/rxjs/lab-4.md

       };
   });
   ```

+  >  Note: do not just copy this ^... type what is needed yourself; to learn better.

   <br/>

-5. Inject the service into the `TicketDetailsComponent` and set the `timer$` class field to the getter class field from `TicketTimer` service when the "Start a Timer" button is clicked.
+5. Inject the service into the `TicketDetailsComponent` and set the `timer$` class field to the getter class field from `TicketTimerService` service when the "Start a Timer" button is clicked.

   ```js
     export class TicketDetailsComponent implements OnInit {